• Skip to primary navigation

 Before getting started, make sure your ingredients are at room temperature.
 The only exception is the brown butter which is added while it’s still very warm.

 Start by browning the butter in a skillet or saucepan until golden brown with a warm nutty smell, about 5-7 minutes.
-(See “How to Brown Butter'' section above for detailed instructions.)
+(See the “How to Brown Butter'' section above for detailed instructions.)
 Once it’s done, remove the butter from the heat and set it aside to cool for 5 minutes.

 Next, add the butter and brown sugar to a large mixing bowl and mix until combined.
 Beat in the eggs and the vanilla extract.
 Stop the machine and scrape down the sides of the bowl with a rubber spatula.

 Then, continue to mix on medium-high speed for 2-3 minutes until the mixture is pale in color and the texture is light and airy.

 Add in the cookie butter and mix until it’s fully combined, scraping down the bowl as needed.

 Finally, add the flour, baking powder, and salt to the batter.
 Mix just until the dry ingredients are incorporated, taking care not to overmix the batter.
 The final texture will be somewhere between a batter and a dough.

-Pour the batter into the pan and smooth it with a rubber spatula.
+Pour the batter into the prepared pan and smooth it with a rubber spatula.
 Place them in the oven to bake for 22-25 minutes.
 Remove them from the oven when the edges are lightly golden brown and the center is almost fully set.

 Let the blondies cool in the pan for 5-10 minutes.
 Then, remove them from the pan, cut them into squares, and serve!